-- A. Pre-proposal planning: Planning of program transfer strategies through proposal review process; determine proposal completeness and existence of declination issues; review proposal to determine proposed amount is within estimated funding levels; reviewing the proposed contract agreement and Annual Funding Agreement (AFA); determining eligibility for mature contract status; as the Resolution Official of audit findings, assuring timely resolution of audit findings as mandated by the Single Audit Act of 1984. - B. Negotiations: Plan and establish a negotiation schedule in accordance with the regulations; after completion of negotiations, recommend decision to award to the Area Director. - C. Approval and Contract Award: The Contracting Officer, as the Awarding Official, prepares and executes contract agreements and AFA coordinates necessary staffing agreements including IPA'S and/or MOAs. - D. Declination: Coordinate potential declination issues with Area staff and Headquarters Leadership Team (HQLT) including development of declination decision letter and review by HQLT prior to issuance.
+- NON-CONTRACTIBLE (i.e. TITLE I RETAINED): - The full disclosure of PFSA'S related to the Contracting Office.
+Some of the non-contractible PFSA'S described there are: - A. Proposal Review: Planning of program transfer strategies through proposal review process; determine proposal completeness and existence of issues; review proposal to determine proposed amount is within estimated funding levels, and awards contracts - B. Negotiations: Plan and establish a negotiation schedule in accordance with the regulations; after completion of negotiations makes award decisions for commercial contracts, and awards said contracts. - C. Approval and Contract Award: The Contracting Officer, as the Awarding Official, prepares and executes contract agreements and/or MOAs, MOUs, CAs. - D. Declination: Coordinate potential declination issues with Area staff and Headquarters Leadership Team (HQLT) including development of declination decision letter and review by HQLT prior to issuance.
 Plans and conducts monitoring site visits and provides technical assistance to the tribe to overcome any potential declination issue.
 Draft declination letter for Area Director with concurrence of the DHHS Office of General Council (OGC). - E. Post Award: Perform post award duties including performing on site monitoring visits as required or requested; issue letters of authorization for federal sources of supply and coordinate issuance of GSA Screener Cards and Bill Office Address Code (BOAC) numbers for GSA vehicle leases. - F. Audit Resolutions: Issues OMB Circular A-133 Single Audit Act resolution final determinations.
 The Bemidji Area Chief Contracting Officer (CCO) is the Action Official for the IHS Headquarters Resolution Official (HRO).
-The CCO assists contractors to resolve audit findings assigned for resolution by the DHHS National External Audit Review Office and provides findings and determinations for the HRO toward seeking securing audit resolution Official Clearance Documents as necessary.
+The CCO assists contractors to resolve audit findings assigned for resolution by the DHHS National External Audit Review Office and issues letter of determinations for the HRO toward securing audit resolution Official Clearance Documents as necessary.